 At night Flash seemingly controlled by the symbiote wreaks terror on one of the devil-worshipers and also on his own mother, scaring them out of their own minds.
 A pentagram is clearly visible on the symbiote and the demon trapped inside Venom is starting to wake up.
 Latter Flash talks to Peter Parker and ask him if he really was that bad in their school years.
 Peter tells Flash that he made school a living hell for many of the students and made them not want to go to school.
 Flash tells Peter that because of all the recent events and his past he is going to move away.
 Flash heads to Philadelphia where he defeats the U-Foes with help from Valkyrie and the demon inside.

 Flash makes the official move to Philly, where he owns a new apartment and works as an assistant gym coach at the high school, while also becoming the Philadelphia's version of Spider-Man.
 He encounters a strange creature that has been murdering and eating people and animals alike throughout town.
 Flash defeats it but the creature manages to run away.
 Flash continues to struggle fitting in his new life and even attends an alcohols anonymous meeting.
 While on patrol, he encounters the cannibal creature and ends up restraining him before getting surprised by the returning Eddie Brock, a.k.a.
 Toxin.
 Venom begins his return match against Toxin.
 The two have a brutal fight with Flash holding his own, but he can't overcome the superior symbiote.
 The cannibal creature jumps in to attack Toxin, but he is killed by him.
 Flash almost succeeds in killing him, but the symbiote manages to hold him together and Flash only turns the tide by injecting Toxin with the sedative used for his symbiote.
 Flash ends up escaping and gets to his home in a battered state.
-Andi offers to help him, but he yells at her to go away so he doesn't form any ties with people so they don't get hurt.
+His student Andi offers to help him, but he yells at her to go away so he doesn't form any ties with people so they don't get hurt.

 Flash returns to work the next day, but Eddie Brock shows up in order to finish what they started the previous night.
 The viral aliens similar to the creature they faced during their fight ended up infecting more humans and attacking the school in order to kill Venom and Toxin.
 Flash manages to get the students to safety and then both Venom and Toxin battle the symbiote slayers.
 Toxin begins to get overwhelmed but Flash allows the symbiote to assume natural form and becomes full on Venom and saves Toxin and the two finish off the slayers.
 Eddie is ready to fight Flash then and there, but Flash resumes control and tells Brock he has to control the urges as he is trying to form a life.
 Brock agrees to let him live, but when the day comes Flash loses control he will kill to which Flash agrees.
 The students end up safe and Flash gets interviewed by a news team and tells them that the symbiote creature, in regards to Toxin, saved the school.